patozgg/PWC/LoggerPWC/README.md

 4. Start a process(I've included a BPMN process model by default)
 5. Watch how all the request and response get printed out with the Java Servlet Filter.
 (You can log them if you want to as well)
 6. More about filters can be learned here https://docs.oracle.com/javaee/7/api/javax/servlet/ServletRequest.html or http://www.oracle.com/technetwork/java/filters-137243.html
+7. Comments have been added in the code for your documentation.

 **Any questions?
 Please use the issues tab**